Truvada Lawsuit Facts

 Allegations against Gilead in the Truvada class action lawsuit include:

-• Failing to disclose that TDF had significant risk for toxicity and bone and kidney damage
+• Failure to disclose TDF carried a significant risk for toxicity and bone and kidney damage

-• Failed to warn of the kidney and bone risks in all patients, not just those with preexisting kidney and bone problems
+• Failure to warn of kidney and bone risks in all patients, not just those with preexisting kidney and bone problems

-• Gilead misrepresented the risks and benefits of its TDF drugs to sell them
+• Misrepresentation of the risks and benefits of TDF drugs

 Gilead’s ‘Bald-Faced Greed and Disregard for Patient Safety’

-Media coverage on the topic has “exposed Gilead’s bald-faced greed and disregard for patient safety,” AHF said in a press release.
+AHF said in a press release that media coverage on the topic had “exposed Gilead’s bald-faced greed and disregard for patient safety.”

 In June 2016, AIDS Health Foundation drew attention to the TDF scandal by running ads with the headline: “Gilead Scandal: Gay men, we don’t care about your kidneys and bones, only the money.”

-As early as 2002, Gilead was paying doctors to research TAF in patients around the country at the same time that it was making profits on TDF, the lawsuit alleges.
+The lawsuit alleged that as early as 2002, Gilead was paying doctors to research TAF in patients around the country while it was making profits on TDF.
 The company quietly applied for patents on TAF but kept its research secret.

 In response to the allegations, Gilead’s lawyers denied lawsuit claims and said the company “had no duty to develop, test, seek approval of, or launch its new product on any particular timetable,” the Los Angeles Times reported.